 A significant amount of our annual food spend is with suppliers with whom we maintain long-standing partnerships.
 Our supply partners are required to meet strict quality standards to ensure food safety.
-We review and evaluate these partners' quality assurance programs through (among other actions) onsite visits, third-party audits and product evaluations designed to ensure compliance with our standards.
+We review and evaluate these partners' quality assurance programs through (among other actions) on-site visits, third-party audits and product evaluations designed to ensure compliance with our standards.
 We believe the length and quality of our relationships with third-party suppliers provides us with priority service and quality products at competitive prices.

 Cheese is our largest food cost.
 The price we charge to our U.S. franchisees for cheese is formula-based, with the Chicago Mercantile Exchange cheddar block price as the primary component, plus a supply chain markup.
 As cheese prices fluctuate, our revenues and margin percentages in our supply chain segment also fluctuate; however, actual supply chain dollar margins remain unchanged.
 We currently purchase our U.S. pizza cheese from a single supplier.
-Under our September 2017 agreement, our U.S. supplier agreed to provide the Company with an uninterrupted supply of cheese and the Company agreed to a seven-year pricing schedule to purchase all of its U.S. pizza cheese from this supplier.
+Under our September 2017 agreement which expires in September 2024, our U.S. supplier agreed to provide the Company with an uninterrupted supply of cheese and the Company agreed to purchase all of its U.S. pizza cheese from this supplier.
 While we expect to meet the terms of this agreement, if we do not, we will be required to repay certain negotiated cost savings as provided in the agreement.
-The majority of our meat toppings in the U.S. come from a single supplier under a contract that expires in June 2022.
+The majority of our meat toppings in the U.S. come from a single supplier under a contract that, as extended, expires at the end of February 2023.
+We are actively negotiating a new contract with this supplier and we do not anticipate any significant impacts to our supply following the expiration of our current extension.
 We have the right to terminate these arrangements for quality failures and for certain uncured breaches.

-We have entered into a multi-year agreement with Coca-Cola® for the U.S. This contract, renegotiated in June 2019, provides for Coca-Cola to continue to be our exclusive beverage supplier and expires on December 31, 2023 or at such time as a minimum number of cases of Coca-Cola products are purchased by Domino's, whichever occurs later.
+We have entered into a multi-year agreement with Coca-Cola[®] for the U.S. This contract, renegotiated in June 2019 and amended in January 2023, provides for Coca-Cola to continue to be our exclusive beverage supplier and expires on December 31, 2023 or at such time as a minimum number of cases of Coca-Cola products are purchased by Domino's, whichever occurs later.